Margaret Brayne: Legal disputes

-John and Margaret Brayne were bankrupted as a result of the financial difficulties caused by the Theatre construction project and a later unfortunate investment (The George inn in Whitechapel).
+John and Margaret Brayne were bankrupted as a result of the financial difficulties caused by the Theatre construction project and a later unfortunate investment (The George Inn in Whitechapel).
 Burbage never added John Brayne's name to the playhouse lease, and the partners quarrelled.
 John Brayne died in 1586 while the dispute was unresolved.
-The Burbages continued to share the playhouse profits with Margaret Brayne for a time, but stopped in 1589.
+The Burbages continued to share the playhouse profits with Margaret Brayne for a time but stopped in 1589.

 Margaret believed that Robert Miles – a friend and business partner of John Brayne – was responsible for her husband's death.
-Margaret pursued Miles at court for murder and sued him for a share in The George (the establishment which John Brayne and Miles had invested in together).
-Margaret evidently then gave birth to Katherine, and became close friends with Miles.
+Margaret pursued Miles at court for murder and sued him for a share in The George (the establishment in which John Brayne and Miles had invested together).
+Margaret then gave birth to Katherine and became close friends with Miles.
 The Burbages believed that Miles was Katherine Brayne's father and that he and Margaret had conspired to kill John Brayne.

 In 1588, supported financially by Miles, Margaret Brayne tried to reclaim the money that she and John Brayne had lost to the playhouse scheme.
-Margaret and Miles began trying in a court of common law to collect the value of two bonds that Burbage had given Brayne or, alternatively, to gain ownership of half of The Theatre and so collect half of its profits.
+Margaret and Miles began trying in a court of common law to collect the value of two bonds that Burbage had given Brayne or to gain ownership of half of The Theatre and so collect half of its profits.
 In 1588, Burbage sued Margaret and the creditors to get the bonds cancelled and to prevent any claims on The Theatre.
 Margaret soon counter-sued.
 These two lawsuits continued unresolved for seven years, by which time Margaret had died and Miles was continuing with the case alone.
 The dispute was never resolved: Miles did not collect the value of the bonds, and James Burbage died in 1597.

 Death and legacy

-Margaret died of the plague in 1593, and was buried in the churchyard of St Mary Matfelon on 13 April 1593.
-Margaret's will names Miles as her heir; she left Miles her goods, her lawsuits, and also entrusted her daughter to his care (Katherine Brayne).
+Margaret died of the plague in 1593 and was buried in the churchyard of St Mary Matfelon on 13 April 1593.
+Margaret's will names Miles as her heir; she left Miles her goods, and her lawsuits, and also entrusted her daughter to his care (Katherine Brayne).
 Katherine also died of the plague three months after Margaret, and was buried in the same churchyard on 23 July.

 The numerous documents produced during the lengthy legal battle fought by Margaret Brayne and Robert Miles have been closely studied by scholars for more than 160 years.
 Now held at The National Archives in London, these documents feature a huge quantity of information about the early modern playing industry and the wider culture of the period.